FOMO-GOBBLE/fomo3d-docs/pages/resources/faqs.md

 * **What is SOLFUN?**
   * SOLFUN is a Solana-based DEX and memecoin launchpad designed to enhance trading efficiency and project launches.

+  * Solana.fun is an innovative, one-stop memecoin trading platform on Solana.
+It offers simple token launches and low fees, with over 95% of fees reclaimable by users and stakers.
+The ecosystem includes the SOLFUN Launchpad and the Snapper DEX.
+As Solana.fun grows, more protocols may be added.

 * **Is SOLFUN secure?**
   * Yes, SOLFUN undergoes regular security audits.
 See our [Security Measures](../../security-and-audits/security-measures.md) for details.